Caster/Beamer-TUe/README.md

 at TeX.SE](http://tex.stackexchange.com/a/95456/23145), but has been changed so that it specifically targets the TU/e font installation, instead of Frutiger.

-#### Create a local texmf tree
+#### Create a local TeXMF tree
+LaTeX packages, fonts, document classes and related files are stored in a specific way in a directory that is called a TeXMF tree.
+You can have more than one TeXMF tree on your system and your LaTeX installation will check them in order to find packages, fonts, et cetera.
+If you do not have one yet, you should create one and let MiKTeX know where it is.

-If no local texmf tree exists, you can create the folder `C:\localtexmf`.
-The subtrees you need depend on what you want to install into this directory, but in your case it should be sufficient to include the following:
+First, create a folder.
+This can be any folder (but avoid spaces in the path name and do not select a folder in your MiKTeX installation), we will use`C:\localtexmf` as an example in this README.
+The subtrees you need depend on what you want to install into this directory, but in our case it should be sufficient to create the following directories:

     C:\localtexmf\doc\latex
     C:\localtexmf\tex\latex

-Then go to MikTeX's *Settings (Admin)* in the Start Menu, click on the *Roots* tab and add `C:\localtexmf`.
+Again, `C:\localtexmf` can be any path.
+Now go to MiKTeX's *Settings (Admin)* in the Start Menu, click on the *Roots* tab and add `C:\localtexmf` (or your custom path).
 Next click on the *General* tab and click on *Refresh FNDB*.

-Complete instructions for the creation of a local texmf tree in MiKTeX can be found [here](http://tex.stackexchange.com/a/69484/14497).
-More information on TDS compliance can be found [here](http://tug.org/tds/tds.html).
+Excellent more detailed instructions for the creation of a local TeXMF tree in MiKTeX can be found [on TeX.SX](http://tex.stackexchange.com/a/69484/14497).

 #### Install fonts
 Download